skanzajamal/news-curator/INSTALL.md

 npm init -y
 ```

-## Step 3: Open the Editor

-Click on the **Open Editor** button to edit in an IDE-like environment.
+3. Once done, Click on the **Open Editor** button to edit in an IDE.

-## Step 4: Create Basic Express API

-Create an `index.js` file and paste the following code:
+4. Let's set up a basic Express API endpoint by pasting in the following code in index.js:

 ```javascript
 import express from "express";